-For Unarco T-bolt racks, the installer should determine the correct number of T-bolts that go in each connector before installation begins.
+For UNARCO T-bolt racks, the installer should determine the correct number of T-bolts that go in each connector before installation begins.
 Some connectors require only (1) T-bolt because there is a tab that goes in the lower connection hole.
-Other heavier duty connectors will have (2), (3) or (4) T-bolt slots.
+Other connectors will have (2), (3) or (4) T-bolt slots.
 These connectors will always require at least (2) T-bolts per connector but may or may not require any more than (2) T-bolts per connector depending on the design.
 For example, the connector that has (3) T-bolt slots may either need (2) T-bolts (installed in the top and bottom holes with the center hole as a drift pin hole) or (3) T-bolts (one in each hole).
 Failure to determine the correct number of bolts per connector may result in a bolt shortage part way through the project or the installer may have to go back and re-install beams with the corrected number of bolts.